 Color affects our lives from how we feel to the decisions we make.
-So decorating with color means picking the right colors for your home, and taking the time to get it right.
-That means auditioning colors to see how the'll look throughout the day because colors change with variations in natural sunlight and/or artificial lighting at night.
+So decorating with color means picking the right colors for your home and personal style, and taking the time to get it right.
+That means auditioning colors to see how they'll look throughout the day because colors change with variations in natural sunlight and/or artificial lighting at night.

 What's exciting is that decorating with color isn't limited to a single room or merely painting the walls.
 There are an endless number of ways to introduce color into your home.
 So in this article, we'll explore how decorating with color is changing our homes.